-What Did The Viking Household Look Like?
+What did the Viking Household Look Like?

 The Vikings lived a primarily nomadic lifestyle.
 In fact, in Norway today the term “Go Viking” means to go explore something new or to push your limits.
 However, when the Vikings did settle in towns and farms for either short or long periods of time, they built homes often referred to as longhouses.